corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 This guide is for Go developers who want an honest, side-by-side look at what changes when you move to Rust.

+For a deliberately opposite take, I recommend reading ["Just Fucking Use Go"](https://blainsmith.com/articles/just-fucking-use-go/) by Blain Smith.
+Holding both views in your head at once is more useful than either one alone.

 If you prefer to watch rather than read, here's a side-by-side video where I write a small concurrent program (finding duplicate words in text files) in both Go and Rust:

 {{ yt(id="dSoP7EF2YJ4", title="Finding duplicate words: Go vs Rust") }}